Storefront Improvement Program

 - 50% matching grant up to $15,000 for other façade improvements, including better windows, paneling, architectural details and restoration of historic features.

 - 50% matching grant up to $2,500 for signage, lighting and awning improvements.

 Please note that improvements made prior to approval of a design and contract by the Program's review committee will not be funded.
 Large scale projects may require a licensed architect and contractor to refine a conceptual design and to implement the City-approved plans.
 Reimbursement grant limits vary from year to year.
 Please contact the Program Manager for information on available funds as the program is a first-come, first-serve model.

-To participate in the Storefront Improvement Program business owners must complete the Storefront Improvement Program Guidelines and Application Form.
+To participate in the Storefront Improvement Program property owners or tenants must review the Storefront Improvement Program Guidelines and complete the Storefront Improvement Program Application Form.

-The Storefront Improvement Program's success at increasing the number of accessible business storefronts throughout the city has earned it the distinction of Semifinalist of the Harvard Kennedy School's Ash Center Innovations in American Government Awards in 2017.
+The Storefront Improvement Program's success at increasing the number of accessible business storefronts throughout the city has earned it the distinction of Semifinalist of the Harvard Kennedy School's Ash Center Innovations in American Government Awards in 2017 and again in 2018.

 Click here for a map of past project locations.